tonybaloney/ants-azure-demos/python-functions/README.md

 - Convert the columns into Azure Table Storage sanitized property names
 - Upload the records to Azure Table Storage

-Both datasets used in this demo are under CC0 licenses,
+Both datasets used in this demo are under Creative Commons licenses,

 https://data.gov.au/search?organisation=Australian%20Charities%20and%20Not-for-profits%20Commission%20(ACNC)